onsi/biloba/docs/index.md

 - `b.GetValue(selector)` returns a boolean denoting whether or not the checkbox is selected
 - `b.SetValue(selector, true/false)` and `Expect(select).To(b.SetValue(true/false))` will check the box if passed `true` and uncheck the box if passed `false`.
 If you want to toggle the box use `b.Click(selector)` instead.
 - `b.HaveValue()` will receive a boolean.
 So you can use `b.HaveValue(true)` or `b.HaveValue(BeTrue())` to assert the box is checked (and `false`/`BeFalse()` to assert it is not checked).

+If you want to set/get the Checkboxes' `intermediate` property - or if you prefer to work with the `checked` property directly, use `b.GetProperty/b.SetProperty/b.HaveProperty`.

 ### Working with Radio buttons